bribeiro/html-boilerplate/resources/js/README.md

 ### F. End of Lines and Empty Lines

 Whitespace can ruin diffs and make changesets impossible to read.
 Consider incorporating a pre-commit hook that removes end-of-line whitespace and blanks spaces on empty lines automatically.
-Most modern editors can be set up to automatically remove trailing whitespace automatically on file save.
+Most modern editors can be set up to do that on file save.